blinduandi/SummerHack2025/learning_be/README.md

 ## For Mentors: Project Description

 This project is the backend for a learning platform designed to connect students with courses and NGOs with volunteers.
+The frontend is a separate React application which you can find in the `learning_fe` folder.
 The platform has the following key features:

 - **User Roles**: Students, NGOs, and Admins.
 - **Course Management**: Students can enroll in courses, view course materials, and track their progress.